bromanoff/TipTopTyping/README.md

 ### Thumb-to-Finger Text Input for Mobile Augmented Reality Applications
 TipTopTyping is a vision based thumb-to-finger text input system that allows users to input text by performing pinch gestures between the thumb and the four fingers of each hand.

-With TipTopTyping, the 26 letters of the english alphabet are grouped into six letter-groups and mapped onto index- middle- and ring-finger of each hand.
+With TipTopTyping, the 26 letters of the English alphabet are grouped into six letter-groups and mapped onto index- middle- and ring-finger of each hand.
 Space and Delete function reside on the pinky fingers.

-A trie datastructure forms the basis for storing and recognitizing words.
+A trie data structure forms the basis for storing and recognizing words.
 A simple user interface displays the character layout, text input and an autocompletion word preview to perform a simple text copy task.

 ![screenshot of the user interface](/Figures/QWERTY_typing_example.png)